 Utica Enhanced Tuition Award

-Recently passed New York State Budget approves continuation of New York State Enhanced Tuition Award Program for an additional $6,000 per qualified student.
+Recently passed New York State Budget approves continuation of New York State Enhanced Tuition Award Program for up to an additional $3,000 per qualified student.

 Utica College is now even more committed to your college affordability, becoming a participating institution in the New York State Enhanced Tuition Award (ETA), the private institution counterpart to New York State's Excelsior Scholarship for public colleges and universities.

 The Enhanced Tuition Awards (ETA) program provides tuition awards to students who are New York State residents attending a participating private college located in New York State.
-Recipients will receive $6,000 through a combination of their NYS Tuition Assistance Program (TAP) and ETA awards for families who have a combined federal adjusted gross income of $125,000 or less.
+Recipients will receive up to $3,000 in additional funding for families who have a combined federal adjusted gross income of $125,000 or less.

 So what do you have to do to make sure you're eligible to receive this valuable financial assistance for Utica College?